-Please make sure you follow these instructions correctly in order to ensure that the test is properly administered.
-Failure to administer the test correctly could result in a maladministration investigation at the school.
+Please make sure you follow these instructions correctly to ensure that the test is properly administered.
+Failure to administer the test correctly could result in a maladministration investigation.

-Format This component of the test consists of a single reading prompt and answer booklet.
+Format This component of the test consists of a combined reading prompt and answer booklet.
 It is expected that the test will take approximately 30 minutes to complete (not strictly timed).
 It is at your discretion to choose when or if pupil(s) require a break during the test or whether, if appropriate, to stop the test early.
-The paper includes a list of useful words and some practice questions for you to use to introduce the contexts and question types to pupils.
-Equipment Pupils will need the equipment below: a blue / black pen or pencil of their choice a rubber (optional).
+The paper includes lists of useful words and some practice questions for you to use to introduce the contexts and question types to pupils.
+Equipment Pupils will need the equipment below: a blue / black pen or pencil • a rubber (optional).
 If rubbers are not provided, tell pupils that they should cross out any answers they wish to change.
 Pupils may use monolingual English electronic spell checkers or highlighter pens if this is normal classroom practice.
-Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
-The English reading tests must not be read to individuals or to a group, except for the practice text and practice questions.
+Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again. • The English reading tests must not be read to individuals or to a group, except for the general instructions below, and the practice text and practice questions.
 There is no specific hearing impairment guidance for this test, but be careful when signing to ensure you do not convey information that would give pupils an advantage.
 Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
-If a pupil asks a question about test content, you must not explain subject-specific terms or expressions.
-The example below illustrates how to deal with a common situation.
-Q. I don't understand the question.
-A. Read the question again and underline key words that tell you what to do.
-Before the test begins Review the list of pupils with any particular individual needs, e.g. pupils who may need a scribe or a transcript made at the end of the test.
+If a pupil asks a question about test content during their individual working time, you must not explain any words or expressions.
+However, explanations regarding words or expressions from the 'Useful words' list for Paper 1 can be given before the start of each section of the test (see general instructions below).
+The example below illustrates how to deal with a common situation: Q. I don't understand the question.
+A. Read the guestion again and underline key words that tell you what to do.
+Before the Review the list of pupils with any particular individual needs, e.g. pupils who may need a test begins scribe or a transcript made at the end of the test.
 Ensure that you know how to administer any access arrangements correctly.
-Please refer to the 2016 key stage 1 access arrangements guidance.
+Please refer to the 2017 key stage 1 access arrangements guidance.
 Check that there are enough administrators to maintain supervision and support for the test.
 You should consider the possibility of at least one test administrator needing to leave the room with a pupil.
 Ensure that you understand how to deal with issues during the tests.